AquaticInformatics/aquarius-field-data-framework/src/MultiFile/Readme.md

 | AQTS 2019.2 | [v19.2.2](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/download/v19.2.2/MultiFile.plugin) |
 | AQTS 2019.1 | [v19.1.0](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/download/v19.1.0/MultiFile.plugin) |
 | AQTS 2018.4 | [v18.4.21](https://github.com/AquaticInformatics/aquarius-field-data-framework/releases/download/v18.4.21/MultiFile.plugin) |

+## Configure the MultiFile plugin if the delegate plugins require configuration

+In many scenarios, the MultiFile plugin can work out of the box, trying all the other installed and enabled plugins with no extra configuration steps.

+The other plugins launched by MultiFile are known as the "delegate" plugins.

+If any of the delegate plugins require a special configuration settings, then a duplicate setting value will also need to be exposed to the MultiFile plugin, so that it can launch the delegate plugin in the exact way that the app server does.

+The [MultiFile.Configurator.exe tool](../MultiFile.Configurator) was created so quickly generate a configuration for the MultiFile plugin which duplicates all the settings of the delegate plugins.

 ## Install the MultiFile plugin with the highest PluginPriority